CodeWithDevi0/CodeWithDevi0/README.md

 # Hi, I'm DEVwannabe 👨‍💻, a student exploring web development

-I'm a 3rd year Information Technology student (20 y/o) with a growing interest in backend and frontend development.
-I use GitHub to share projects, track my learning journey, and improve my skills through practice.
+I'm a 3rd year IT student (20 y/o) who's somehow survived this far without breaking the internet... yet.
+I have absolutely no idea what I'm doing half the time... but I do it anyway.
+Frontend?
+Backend?
+I just Google everything and...
+AI?
+Yesser!
+They explain things that our instructor didn't teach anyway.
+I love you, AIs.

+I use GitHub to share my “experiments,” track my attempts at learning, and pretend I know what version control is.
+GitHub is also where I store my experiments, bug collections, and occasional wins (after 37 tries).

+I specialize in confidently Googling errors I don’t understand and pasting code that “somehow works.”
+Laravel is currently my toxic coding relationship...
+I love it, it hurts me, and I come back anyway.

+This profile is 50% portfolio, 50% confusion, and 100% me trying my best.

 ---